h5bp/html5-boilerplate/doc/html.md

 Please refer to the more detailed description in the [Extend section](extend.md) of these docs.

+## Fonts for IE 8 and older
+If you want to add fonts for IE 8 and older use conditional comment in HTML

 ## Modernizr

 HTML5 Boilerplate uses a custom build of Modernizr.